Arthyon/automation/README.md

 - If polybar wlan indicator does not work, replace interface name in polybar wlan module with your interface name

-# Thunderbolt
+## Thunderbolt

-To be able to use all usb ports on connected thunderbolt screens, add `pci=hpbussize=0x33` as kernel argument to boot entry (`boot/loader/entries/*.conf`)
+- If not all usb ports on a screen is recognized, add `pci=hpbussize=0x33` as kernel argument to boot entry (`boot/loader/entries/*.conf`)
+- If a screen refuses to be identified, run `xset dpms force off`

+## Not using correct DNS server

+This should be fixed permanently!

+`systemctl restart systemd-resolved`